-At GVC we understand that while problem gambling occurs in a very small percentage of people, societal situations and changes in circumstances can cause gambling to go from being fun and enjoyable, to being out of control and having negative impacts.
+While problem gambling occurs in a very small percentage of the population, it affects a wider circle of people around them.
+Different societal situations and changes in circumstances can quickly cause gambling to go from being fun and enjoyable, to being out of control and having negative impacts.

 Some signs you may be at risk of problem gambling can be:

 - When you lose a bet, you try to win it back

 - You gamble more money than you can afford to; or originally wanted to spend